 Because both Virginia and Maryland are relatively small states that share borders, visitors to the region who love live theater can travel to either state to enjoy some high-quality entertainment and a meal all at once at a variety of different venues.

-From Medieval Times in Maryland to the Mystery Dinner of Williamsburg, explore some of these great options and plan your trip to the central East coast of the United States—just make sure to book your tickets in advance, especially if you plan to travel with a large group.
+From Medieval Times in Maryland to the Riverside Center in Virginia, explore some of these great options and plan your trip to the central east coast of the United States—just make sure to book your tickets in advance, especially if you plan to travel with a large group.

-Another great dinner theater, Toby’s Dinner Theatre, is located at 5900 Symphony Woods Road in Columbia, Maryland.
+Toby’s Dinner Theatre is a great dinner theater located in Columbia, Maryland.
 The dinner theater offers Broadway and original musicals with a live orchestra, buffet-style dinner, and performances in-the-round, providing an interactive experience and a good seat for most viewers for either the evening or matinee performances.
 Toby's Dinner Theatre has been entertaining the community for more than 35 years and has had over 70 Helen Hayes Award nominations.
 Past shows have included "Show Boat," "A Christmas Carol," "Sister Act," "Hairspray," "Peter Pan," "Ragtime," "It's a Wonderful Life," "Cats," and many more.

-Finally, the Way Off Broadway Dinner and Children's Theatre at Willowtree Plaza, Route 40 West in Frederick, Maryland offers guests a small dinner theater with live performances and fine dining as well as children's shows, theater classes, and summer camp programs.
+The Way Off Broadway Dinner and Children's Theatre in Frederick, Maryland offers guests dinner theater with live performances and fine dining as well as children's shows, theater classes, and summer camp programs.
 Past shows have included "The King & I," "Guys & Dolls," "Grease," "Fiddler on the Roof," "A Chorus Line," "The Sound of Music," "Evita," "Cats," "The Full Monty," "South Pacific," "Hairspray," " and more.